 Unknown Health Expenses

-Maybe that sounds selfish, but there are situations where kids are put in a tough situation deciding between giving their parents the best care and not burning through all of their future inheritance.
-It’s sad that we have to think about things like this but money has a way of influencing decisions, even for those that have great relationships with their parents.
+Maybe that sounds selfish, but there are situations where kids are challenged to decide between giving their parents the best care and not burning through all of their future inheritance.
+Sadly, we have to think about things like this, but money can influence decisions, even for those with great relationships with their parents.

 Money Can Tear Families Apart

-You all know a family that has been torn apart by an inheritance gone wrong.
+You all know a family torn apart by an inheritance gone wrong.
 Hopefully, that hasn’t been in your family.
-No matter how you plan to split the money among your kids, there will likely be someone that isn’t happy about it.
-If not the kids, maybe the grandkids.
+No matter how you plan to split the money among your kids, someone will likely be unhappy about it.
+If not, the kids, maybe the grandkids.

-When you know there’s going to be a pot of gold at the end of the rainbow it reduces the incentive to build your own pot of gold.
-If they can’t make it in life with the head start we plan to give them, then an inheritance later in life won’t help either.
-In fact, it may do more harm than good if they are expecting it.
+When you know there will be a pot of gold at the end of the rainbow, it reduces the incentive to build your pot of gold.
+If they can’t make it in life with the head start we plan to give them, an inheritance later in life won’t help either.
+It may do more harm than good if they are expecting it.

-Like most things in parenting, we want to provide them with the best life but they have to go and work for some things on their own.
+Like most things in parenting, we want to provide them with the best life, but they have to go and work for some things on their own.
 Raising spoiled children or children that expect everything to be given to them isn’t the answer either.
-I’ll check in on this post in 10 years or so to see where our heads are at.
-Thanks for reading!
+I’ll check in on this post in 10 years or so to see where our heads are.

-Financial Pilgrimage is a blog dedicated to helping young families pay down debt and live financially free by sharing our personal stories, the stories of others, and financial tips to improve your family’s finances.
-Mark is a husband of one and father of two and calls St. Louis, MO, home.
+Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
+Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
+He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.